mhlakhani/mhlakhani-com/content/2014/03/readers-corner-behind-the-scenes.md

     "title": "Reader's Corner: Behind the Scenes",
     "date": "2014/03/07",
     "tags": ["python", "halwa", "facebook"],
-    "excerpt": "How to get all the posts out of a Facebook account and on to a blog.", "featured": true
+    "excerpt": "How to get all the posts out of a Facebook account and on to a blog."
 }

 # Before we begin